Indira

 • Tips for tracking the cable and lace stitch patterns as you work

-• A 4-row repeat tracker to keep your place
+• A repeat tracker to keep your place

 • Size modification notes to help adjust the overall width or the edging depth to fit your preferences